josephwms/Analysis-of-Apartments-Rent-Prices-in-Austin-TX-/README.md

 ![screenshot_of_map](images/78746.PNG)
 ![screenshot_of_map](images/78744.PNG)

-* If you want to run our codes to get this map for our or your own dataset, please follow the operations below:
+* If you want to run our codes to get this map for our or your own dataset, please follow the command line below:

 ```python